openstack/openstack-manuals/doc/user-guide/source/dashboard-create-networks.rst

    :guilabel:`Network Name`: Specify a name to identify the network.

-   :guilabel:`Shared`: Share the network with other tenants.
+   :guilabel:`Shared`: Share the network with other projects.
 Non admin users are not allowed to set shared option.

    :guilabel:`Admin State`: The state to start the network in.